bbrown949/c0323-code-solutions/html-skeleton/html-skeleton-quiz-notes.md

 - Where do the `<head>` and `<body>` tags go in a valid HTML document? within the opening a nd closing html elements
 - What is the purpose of a `<!DOCTYPE>` declaration?
+The declaration is not an HTML tag.
+It is an "information" to the browser about what document type to expect.
 ## Notes

 All student notes should be written here.